tinymce/tinymce-docs/_includes/configuration/language.md

 });
 ```

-### Using the premium language packs
+### Using the enterprise language packs

-The following professionally localized language packs are provided to paid {{site.cloudname}} and premium self-hosted deployments.
+The following professionally localized language packs are provided to paid {{site.cloudname}} and enterprise self-hosted deployments.
 To use these language packs, set the `language` option to the corresponding language code.
 No additional configuration is required.

 {% include misc/ui-languages.md %}